hrydgard/ppsspp-site/docs/settings/graphics.md

 ## Software Rendering

 The software renderer is mostly more accurate, but runs a lot slower than using the GPU to render.
-It also doesn't allow higher resolutions.
+It also doesn't allow higher resolutions, it's limited to 1x and ignores a lot of settings.
 Can be useful for development, or a small number of games and homebrew apps that the hardware renderers can't handle, or if you just like the look of authentic PSP rendering with dithering and so on.

 ## VSync

 Tries to avoid presenting a new image in the middle of your monitor's display refresh, by using whatever option is available to do so.
 This doesn't always make a difference at all, so if you don't see any issues with screen tearing, best to leave it off.

+In Vulkan, instead of tearing, if the "Mailbox" present mode is available, latency will be almost as good as if we did tear.
+Still, no tearing will happen, instead the framerate might not be 100% smooth at all times.

 ## Display layout and effects